kefaslungu/resourceMonitor/readme.md

 * Restored limited support for Windows 8.1.
 * Improved accuracy of used and total memory information announcement (@danstiv).
 * NVDA will no longer appear to freeze briefly when performing memory usage command (NVDA+Shift+2/5) the first time after starting NVDA.
+* Windows Insider Preview releases are no longer reported as "Windows Insider".

 ## Version 24.08